GaN devices have very low output capacitance and

 - If a single-layer inductor is not possible,

 consider placing a small inductor between the primary inductor and the GaN device to

 effectively shield the GaN device from the additional capacitance.

-- If a back-side heat-sink is used, restrict the
+- If a back-side heat-sink is used, use the least

-switch-node copper coverage on the bottom copper layer to the minimum area
+amount of area of the switch-node copper coverage on the bottom copper layer to